wu1wu/docs/tutorials/pyramid/index.md

 <cube size="15 15 5"/>
 {% endcraftml %}

-The two pieces are overlapping because they are both positioned at (0,0,0).
+The two pieces are overlapping because they are both positioned at `(0,0,0)`.
-We can use the `<stack>` tag to put one on top of the other.
+We can wrap the two with a {{'stack' | tag}} tag to put one on top of the other.

 {% craftml %}
 <stack>